kinekiai/KINEKI/README.md

 - 🚀 **Effortless Agent Deployment**: Launch custom-trained AI agents with absolutely no coding required.
 - 🎛️ **Cross-Platform Compatibility**: Enjoy a seamless experience with our custom-built app available for Windows, macOS, and Linux.
 - 🪙 **Token Integration**: Leverage your own token to power and sustain your agents ecosystem.
 - 🤝 **Free to Use App**: Our application is free to use.
-Note: Deploying agents online will require $KILN tokens.
+Note: Deploying agents online will require $KINEKI tokens.
 Hosting them locally will remain free.
 - 📝 **Auto-Prompts**: Generate a variety of prompts from your data, including chain-of-thought, few-shot, and multi-shot.
 - 🌐 **Interactive Training Data Generation**: Create robust training datasets with our intuitive and interactive visual tooling.
 - 🧑‍💻 **Open-Source Library and API**: Our Python library and OpenAPI REST API are MIT open source.